Ease of Use

 - Debit card purchases are processed in USD, so you will pay a non-sterling transaction fee (usually around 3%).

 - Suffered a data breach in early 2019.

 What is Coinmama?

-Some Coinmama reviews refer to Coinmama as a cryptocurrency exchange, but it’s actually a cryptocurrency broker.
+Some Coinmama reviews refer to it as a cryptocurrency exchange.
+However, it’s actually a cryptocurrency broker.
 This means that you’re buying directly from Coinmama’s cryptocurrency inventory.
-Places like this make their money by selling Bitcoin (BTC) at a higher rate than they’ve bought it for.
+Places like this make their money by selling Bitcoin (BTC) at a higher price than they bought it for.

-Because Coinmama has such board coverage, it’s easier to list what countries are restricted instead.
+Because Coinmama has such board coverage, it’s easier to list what countries are NOT supported instead.
 Expand the sections below for more information.

-Coinmama currently allows you to buy the following cryptocurrencies via their website:
+You can currently buy the following cryptocurrencies via Coinmama’s website:

 - Bitcoin (BTC)

 - Bitcoin Cash (BCH)

 You can only sell Bitcoin (BTC) to Coinmama.
 It will not buy any other cryptocurrencies back from you right now.